Share

 Arranging a small amount of each cover can provide the best of both worlds.
 The individual is protected against a broader range of eventualities and, if they qualify for a pay-out from both covers, the benefits should complement each other well.

-Such menus can also offer the opportunity to have either level, decreasing or increasing cover and may even allow life and critical illness cover payments to be made as a regular income rather than as a lump sum.
+Protection sold with a menu based approach can also offer the opportunity to have either level, decreasing or increasing cover and may even allow life and critical illness cover payments to be made as a regular income rather than as a lump sum.
 Taking advantage of such flexibility can greatly reduce costs.
 For example, choosing an income as opposed to a lump sum could reduce the premium significantly.

 Disclaimer